Summer Football - The Arguments

 …will lead to better pitches

 * not if dry bouncy pitches are to be avoided, unwatered, under prepared and uneven.
-In the past year matches have been called off due to dangerous dry surfaces.

 * clubs will be unable to use grounds shared with athletic stadiums or cricket squares.

-…will raise standards of play * not on bouncy, dusty pitches
+…will raise standards of play

 * not if players opt to stick to the existing season, and play in England instead